Inductive reasoning: Statistical syllogism

 This is a statistical syllogism.
-Even though one cannot be sure Bob will attend university, we can be fully assured of the exact probability of this outcome (given no further information).
-Arguably the argument is too strong and might be accused of "cheating".
-After all, the probability is given in the premise.
-Typically, inductive reasoning seeks to formulate a probability.
+Even though one cannot be sure Bob will attend university, the exact probability of this outcome is fully assured (given no further information).
 Two dicto simpliciter fallacies can occur in statistical syllogisms: "accident" and "converse accident".

 Argument from analogy

 The process of analogical inference involves noting the shared properties of two or more things and from this basis inferring that they also share some further property: